marcomandy/marcomandy.github.io/tOndO-keyboard/index.md

 ### Changes to This Policy
 You are advised to review this policy periodically for any changes.
-By using the tondO keyboard app, you agree to the collection and use of information in accordance with this policy.
+By using the tOndO keyboard app, you agree to the collection and use of information in accordance with this policy.